ibm-cloud-docs/direct-link/vrf-on-ibm-cloud.md

 * `10.198.0.0/15`
 * `169.254.0.0/16`
 * `224.0.0.0/4`
-* `166.9.0.0/16` (which the private endpoint service uses)
+* `166.9.0.0/16`(which the private endpoint service uses)
 * Any IP ranges assigned to your VLANs on the IBM platform.

-Each tenant on the backbone who utilizes Virtual Routing and Forwarding (VRF) may have one (and only one) _Customer VRF_, which provides connectivity amongst all the tenant’s servers, regardless of location.
+Each tenant on the backbone who utilizes Virtual Routing and Forwarding (VRF) may have one (and only one) _Customer VRF_ per Direct Link, which provides connectivity amongst all the tenant’s servers, regardless of location.
+However, a customer may have more than one Direct Link account that feeds into a single cross-connect router.

 * A tenant’s servers in any VLAN, in any pod, in any datacenter worldwide can reach all of that tenant’s other servers globally.